 A client can display a preview differently.
 However, depending on the kind of application, the size of the screen, and the capabilities of the device, a desktop application on a PC might handle previews differently than a mobile application running on a small touchscreen.

+However, a client may wish to display a preview differently depending on the kind of application, the size of the screen, and the capabilities of the device.
+For example, a desktop application on a PC might handle previews differently than a mobile application running on a small touchscreen.

 Section 2: